RACC Clubs and Organizations

-Diversity Club - This club is open to all credit students who are attending Reading Area Community College, not exclusively international students.
-The club promotes diversity on campus and an awareness of other cultures and ethnicities.
-The club also helps new international students in adjusting to college life in another language.
+Diversity Club - This club is open to all credit students attending Reading Area Community College who want to promote diversity and an awareness of other cultures and ethnicities.
+The club especially welcomes international and ESL students who are adjusting to college life in another language.
 Monthly meetings include a time for sharing ideas and talents.
 The club hosts the Annual International Festival in the spring and joins together in community service activities.